 This is Part 2 of a Spring 2024 day trip upon Paint Lick.
 Check out Part 1, The unlikely wilderness of your home place

 There are two broad advantages to an up-and-back.
 The main advantage is transit.
 No shuttle.
-Whether paddling alone or with five boats jammed into your truck-bed, only one automobile is needed.
-This saves both time and money.
+Whether paddling alone or with five boats jammed into your truck-bed, one only needs one automobile, saving time and money.

 Here is an April report of a solo up-back to Paint Lick.